Home Construction Loan Calculator 2024

 The USDA offers different types of construction loans.
 One of the most popular USDA construction loans is the USDA Single Close Construction Loan.
 It is a Construction-to-Permanent loan, which means that the borrower needs to pay for closing costs only once.

-• There is a maximum debt-to-income ratio is 41%
+• The maximum debt-to-income ratio is 41%.

-• You must meet regional income requirements
+• You must meet the regional income requirements.

-• The property must be located in a USDA-designated rural area
+• The property must be located in a USDA-designated rural area.

-• Payment of USDA guarantee fees
+• Payment of USDA guarantee fees.

 Frequently Asked Questions